XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Main features

-A summary of available account types and their features.
+A summary of account types, their availability, and main features.

 icon